 Physicians’ Vascular Interpretation (PVI) Examination

 The Registered Physician in Vascular Interpretation (RPVI) credential, developed in response to requests from physicians in the vascular surgery and in vascular medicine communities, documents the highest standard in vascular ultrasound interpretation.
-To be eligible for a RPVI credential, you must first meet specific educational and professional experience requirements.
-You must then pass the Physicians' Vascular Interpretation (PVI) examination, which is four hours long and contains 200 multiple-choice questions.
+To be eligible for a RPVI credential, you must first meet specific educational and professional experience requirements before applying.
+Eligible candidates may schedule their Physicians' Vascular Interpretation (PVI) examination.
+The PVI exam is four hours long and contains 185 questions.
+The PVI examination is administered during select times of the year at the PearsonVUE testing centers.
+Scores for each windowed examination period will be available approximately sixty (60) days after the testing period ends.

 - View the RPVI How to Apply Guide